-Bangalore by foot
+Discover Bangalore by walk

 For a list of all the one day hikes around Bangalore, refer hikes/walks in and around Bangalore section.

-Walks covering the 3 churches of MG Road
+Walk covering the 3 churches of MG Road

-- Holy Trinity Church.
+- Starting point: Trinity Church.

-- St Andrew’s Church.
+- Finishing point: St Andrews Church.

 MG road and Brigade Road night walk